canonical/checkbox/checkbox-ng/docs/manpages/plainbox-test-plan-units.rst

     Note that each entry in the bootstrap_include section must be a valid job identifier and cannot be a regular expression pattern.
-    Also note that only local and resource jobs are allowed in this section.
+    Also note that only resource jobs are allowed in this section.

 ``exclude``:
     A multi-line list of job identifiers or patterns matching such identifiers